TyValencia/paso/README.md

 LMU Fall 2023 <br>
 <br>
 TO RUN THE WEBSITE, go to [this website](https://tyvalencia.github.io/pasohomes/) or run the index.html file on a local server such as on VS Code.
-The signin/signup feature is functional and the data is stored in a Cloud Firestore in [Firebase](https://console.firebase.google.com/u/0/project/paso-6529c/firestore/data/~2FhomeownerData~2FUTmZjF66MgjPYG3TU75j). <be>
+The signin/signup feature is functional and the data is stored in a Cloud Firestore in [Firebase](https://console.firebase.google.com/u/0/project/paso-6529c/firestore/data/~2FhomeownerData~2FUTmZjF66MgjPYG3TU75j). <br>
 Firebase stores user information, preferences, houses registered, and matches. <br>
 All houses that are registered can be viewed by scrolling down and clicking on "Check Available Houses" [implementation here](https://github.com/TyValencia/pasohomes/blob/main/browse.js).<br>
 <br>